 Think about the aim of the event and what you're hoping to get out of it.
 Do you just want to raise funds for the Climate Council?
 Do you want to hold an event to raise awareness?
-Are you trying to reach new networks?
+Or both?
 Think about how you can align your event with the Climate Council's values.